Luming-L/ProjectNew/Results/PeakRecall/Rationale.md

+# Input
+**BigWig files**
+ATAC-seq signal tracks that have been normalized by the number of reads in peaks.

+**Method of generating ATAC-seq signal tracks in the paper:**
+ 1. bin genome into 100-bp intervals
+ 2. convert the Tn5 offset-corrected insertion sites into a coverage
+ 3. calculate the sum of per position coverage in each bin as the number of Tn5 insertions within each bin
+ 4. normalize the total number of reads by a scale factor that converted all samples to a constant 30 million reads within peaks
+ 5. normalize samples by their quality and read depth
 # Rationale
 > `macs2 callpeak` used by author: For each sample, peak calling was performed on the Tn5-corrected single-base insertions using the MACS2 callpeak command with parameters “--shift -75 --extsize 150 --nomodel --call-summits --nolambda --keep-dup all -p 0.01”.
 The peak summits were then extended by 250 bp on either side to a final width of 501 bp.